Picture of a bookcase at a divorce and criminal defense law firm in Pinehurst, North Carolina

 Contact Our Pinehurst Municipal Law Team Today

 Our Pinehurst municipal law team serves clients in Sanford, Fort Bragg, and the surrounding areas.
-Schedule a free 30-minute consultation* with us by filling out the online form below, calling us locally at (910) 295-2525, or by reaching us toll free at (877) 288-6557.
+If you are facing an eminent domain action, don’t wait to seek legal help.
+Schedule a free 30-minute consultation* with us by filling out the online form below, calling us locally at (910) 295-2525, or by reaching us toll-free at (877) 288-6557.
+Let our experienced eminent domain attorneys help you navigate this challenging process and secure the compensation you deserve.

 Your Name(Required)